Log in to read the rest

-Genuine readers can create a WordPress account and log in for free to read the full text.
+Genuine readers can create a WordPress account and log in for free as a FOLLOWER to read the full text on some subscriber posts, plus get a reduced-ads experience.

-This content will become fully available to anyone at some point in the future.
+This content will become fully available to everyone at some point in the future.

 Very sad news I always received excellent service from Wiggle.
 Great products and price but they were let down often by their choice of courier.